-The hottest hoax films to celebrate K-Stew’s return in ‘Jeremiah Terminator LeRoy’
+The hottest hoax films to celebrate Kristen Stewart’s return

-The film is a true story depicting Laura Albert (Dern) who became a literary sensation under the pseudonym JT Leroy.
+Kristen Stewart returned to the big screen alongside the ever-wonderful Laura Dern in the latest from writer-director Justin Kelly, Jeremiah Terminator LeRoy.
+The film is based on the true story of Laura Albert (Dern), who became a literary sensation under the pseudonym JT Leroy.
 Ya girl Stewart will star as Savannah Knoop, who posed as the titular literary persona of her sister-in-law throughout the 90s.

 The case became one of the most sensational hoaxes of the modern era, until an article in New York magazine revealed that JT LeRoy was indeed a fictional creation invented by the writer, and that LeRoy’s purported public appearances in a wig and sunglasses were made by an actor.

 The film itself is based on Knoop’s 2008 tell-all memoir Girl Boy Girl: How I Became JT Leroy, and premiered at the Toronto International Film Festival.
 To mark our elation over K-Stew’s return to the silver screen, here are nine gripping films based on hoaxes or deception that are sure to make you gasp in disbelief.

 Way back in the early 70s, acclaimed auteur Orson Welles released this intriguing and experimental docudrama, in which fraud and fakery is explored via the art forger extraordinaire Elmyr de Hory and the fake biographer Clifford Irving.
 The film delves deep into the central subjects and ultimately stands as testament to Welles’s skills as a teller of truth.